 Preservation & Sustainability Go Hand In Hand

-John Cluver led a compelling conversation about the inherent relationship between sustainability and preservation at the 2014 Tri-State Sustainability Symposium hosted by the Delaware Valley Green Building Council.
+John Cluver led a compelling conversation about the inherent relationship between sustainability and historic preservation at the 2014 Tri-State Sustainability Symposium hosted by the Delaware Valley Green Building Council.
 The event was informative and proved once again that Philadelphia is at the forefront of the sustainability movement.

 "She Used Basketball Skills to Become a Leader In a Profession Dominated By Men"